-Special Education / Mental Health - (at least one member from the following departments appointed by the principal) Responsibilities: Support the academic mission, vision and instructional and cultural goals of McAuliffe International School.
-This includes but is not limited to: Teacher observation and coaching PD Planning and Delivery Data Driven Research and Analysis Weekly ILT Meetings and Instructional Rounds See School Leadership Transitions section below.
-Sponsorships The School shall have the ability to request and secure school-based sponsorships to support student and community engagement independent of the district according to the following policies: District Policy: • KHBA: Sponsorshi p Programs The sponsorship must not compromise or show inconsistency with the beliefs, values of the district and school.
-The sponsorship will not alter any district owned resources unless permission is granted by the district.
-The sponsorship does not create a real or perceived conflict of interest with school administrators or staff.
-The sponsorship agreement will be reported to the district budget office at least 30 days before an agreement is to take effect.
-The budget office will have the ability to refuse the agreement only in situations where said agreement will adversely impact funding arrangements for other schools in the district more than it would benefit McAuliffe International School because it would be in conflict with existing fund regulations (such as federal grants) Budgeting on Actual Teacher Salaries McAuliffe International School currently budgets on actual teacher salaries and will continue to budget this way.
+Support the academic mission, vision and instructional and cultural goals of McAuliffe International School.
+This includes but is not limited to:

+- Teacher observation and coaching

+- PD Planning and Delivery

+- Data Driven Research and Analysis

+- Weekly ILT Meetings and Instructional Rounds

+See School Leadership Transitions section below.
+Educator Cabinet Beginning in 2024-2025, McAuliffe will form an Educator Cabinet whose purpose will be to advise on school operations including but not limited to: Calendar School Day Teacher Work Day additional operational issues as determined by the administrative team The Educator Cabinet shall include but not be limited to: At least one core teacher per grade level At least one elective teacher At least one special education teacher • At least one member of the mental health team • At least one representative from the Community Office/Main Office staff This Educator Cabinet shall be elected by staff and shall provide input as issues arise.
+If consensus cannot be reached by the Educator Cabinet, the issue shall be resolved by the Administrative Team.
+Sponsorships The School shall have the ability to request and secure District Policy: school-based sponsorships to support student and community KHBA: engagement independent of the district according to the following Sponsorshi policies: p Programs 1.
+The sponsorship must not compromise or show inconsistency with the beliefs, values of the district and school.
+2. The sponsorship will not alter any district owned resources unless permission is granted by the district.
+3. The sponsorship does not create a real or perceived conflict of interest with school administrators or staff.
+4. The sponsorship agreement will be reported to the district budget office at least 30 days before an agreement is to take effect.
+The budget office will have the ability to refuse the agreement only in situations where said agreement will adversely impact funding arrangements for other schools in the district more than it would benefit McAuliffe International School because it would be in conflict with existing fund regulations (such as federal grants)

+Budgeting on Actual Teacher Salaries McAuliffe International School currently budgets on actual teacher salaries and will continue to budget this way.
 This budgeting strategy allows McAuliffe to spend any additional budget on resources to support student learning and wellbeing.
-No Associated Waivers
+No Associated Waivers -- --- --------------------------